After realising her staring was bordering on uncomfortable, the stranger sitting at the bus stop beside us smiled and asked, “Are they all yours?”

 I can’t say it doesn’t bother me.
 It makes me insecure.
 Particularly because I’ve been asked it 4 times in one week.
 I wonder, do parents of non- multiracial children get asked this?
 What makes this woman doubt our relationship?

-Is it not the fact that two of them are climbing all over me; the fact that they all have similar features if you take away the skin colour; the fact that they call me Mama?!!
+Do you not notice the fact that two of them are climbing all over me; the fact that we all have similar features if you take away the skin colour; or simply the fact that they call me Mama?!!

 My patience and understanding of this question has started to wear thin as I’ve tried not to react to it and give those asking the benefit of the doubt.
 I get the curiosity, I get that perhaps it’s just because they’re a cute bunch of kids and people like to make conversation.